Skip to main content

 Tours

-Our general tours are intended for individuals interested in veterinary medicine.
+Tours are intended for individuals interested in veterinary medicine.
 This includes high school students, college students, adult learners considering career change, and alumni who wish to reconnect with the college.
-Tours provide a detailed look at our academic programs, facilities, and the overall student experience, emphasizing preparing for a Doctor of Veterinary Medicine (DVM) degree.
+Tours provide a detailed look at the academic program, facilities, and the overall student experience, emphasizing preparing for a Doctor of Veterinary Medicine (DVM) degree.

 To ensure a meaningful and relevant experience, tours are designed for those actively exploring veterinary education or seeking to deepen their connection to the profession and our college.

-• Tours are available Monday, Wednesday, and Friday at 12:00 pm Central Standard Time.
+• Tours are offered Monday, Wednesday, and Friday at 12:00 pm Central Standard Time.
+Please note tours are not available during evenings and weekends.

 • Tour requests must be made at least 48 hours in advance.